Estate Planning Attorney

 Drafting a will or setting up a trust can be challenging.
 Without proper guidance, your property may not go to the intended beneficiary.

-A skilled attorney can help with the estate planning process, giving you peace of mind about end-of-life matters.
+A skilled estate planning attorney can help you with the process, giving you peace of mind about end-of-life matters.

 If you need help with your estate plan, contact the Law Office of Randy Michel in College Station, TX.

 Estate planning involves the creation of wills, trusts, and other tools to preserve your assets in case of death or incapacitation.
 Administration is the process of distributing the assets of the estate after your death.
 Our legal team evaluates every situation to determine the best course of action for our Texas clients.